Low-voltage Directive correctly applied: These requirements result for your CE-compliant product

 The revised version of the Low Voltage Directive is 2014/35/EU dated 26 February 2014 and will apply from 20 April 2016.
 EU legislation requires that the applicable health and safety standards for electrical products placed on the EU internal market be uniform.

-Products that meet the requirements of the Low Voltage Directive are provided with the CE marking to indicate conformity and approval in the European Community.
+Products that meet the requirements of the Low Voltage Directive are provided with a CE marking to indicate conformity and approval in the European Community.

 Which products fall within the scope of the Low Voltage Directive and need a CE mark?